Contributing¶

 - Provide both Drupal and WordPress examples where applicable

-- Document all arguments and focus options
+- Document trigger phrases and focus options

 - Include expected output examples